Phase 2 progresses at Canandaigua VA Medical Center

 |0

-This work, Phase 2 progresses at Canandaigua VA Medical Center [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Phase 2 progresses at Canandaigua VA Medical Center, by Michael Maddox, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT